-The mission of the FrameWorks Institute is to advance the nonprofit sector's communications capacity by identifying, translating and modeling relevant scholarly research for framing the public discourse about social problems.
+To advance the nonprofit sector's communications capacity by identifying, translating, and modeling relevant scholarly research to frame the public discourse on social problems.

-FrameWorks research has been presented at the White House Conference on Teenagers, MacArthur Foundation Research Network on Successful Pathways Through Middle Childhood, Grantmakers for Children, Youth and Families Learning Circle on Constituency Building, National Academy of Science Board on Children, Youth and Families, Surgeon General's Conference on Children and Oral Health, the first joint meeting of the Association of State and Territorial Dental Directors and American Association of Public Health Dentistry, the Ford Foundation, W. T. Grant Foundation,and numerous other forums.
+FrameWorks’ research has been presented at the White House Conference on Teenagers; MacArthur Foundation Research Network on Successful Pathways Through Middle Childhood; National Scientific Council on the Developing Child; Grantmakers for Children, Youth and Families; Education Funders Strategy Group; National Academy of Science Board on Children, Youth and Families; Surgeon General's Conference on Children and Oral Health; and numerous other forums.
+For a complete list of our recent presentations, please see the Calendar of Events.